datarobot-community/tutorials-for-data-scientists/README.md

 - *Amazon Web Services (AWS):*  This repository has a number of solutions for using DataRobot with AWS.
 Use DataRobot prime and scoring code models with AWS Lambda.
 Also use DataRobot scoring code models with AWS Sagemaker. [cURL](https://github.com/datarobot-community/tutorials-for-data-scientists/blob/master/integrations/AWS%20(Amazon%20Web%20Services)/readme.md)

 - *Database Connections and Writebacks:* DataRobot provides a “self-service” JDBC product for database connectivity setup.
 Once configured, you can read data from production databases for model building and predictions.
 This allows you to quickly train and retrain models on that data, and avoids the unnecessary step of exporting data from your enterprise database to a CSV for ingest to DataRobot.
 [Python](https://github.com/datarobot-community/tutorials-for-data-scientists/blob/master/integrations/Database%20Connections%20and%20Writebacks/databases_and_deployment.ipynb)

+### Feature Discovery

+- *Feature Discovery  with Instacart Dataset:* An example of how to use Feature Discovery through the Python API.
+[Python](https://github.com/datarobot-community/tutorials-for-data-scientists-wip/tree/master/Feature%20Discovery/Feature%20Discovery%20%20with%20Instacart%20Dataset)

 ## Development and Contributing